fmaymone/timeslot-api/doc/api/v1/slots/create_standardslot.markdown

 Name : visibility *- required -*
 Description : Visibility of the Slot (private/friends/foaf/public)

+Name : slotSets
+Description : Array with UUIDs of the SlotGroups and SlotSets the slot should be added to

 Name : title *- required -*
 Description : Title of slot (max.
 60 characters)